Farrrrland/SFML_snake/README.md

 How to play

-1. Run main.exe (make sure you have sfml2.5 set correctly in your computer & mingw64 for the match version) and follow the instructions to set up your own theme before you start the journey.
+1. Run main.exe (make sure you have sfml2.5 set correctly in your computer & all the dynamic link library needed for this project)
+	Then follow the instructions to set up your own theme before you start the journey.
 	You are allowed to choose different types of background colors and grids in this page.

 2. Use ↑ ↓ ← → to move your snake towards different directions or simply click your mouse